The martingale roulette system is a very well-known strategy. You play it loss-oriented, just like the Labouchére System.

 The Martingale System is called a negative progression system.
-While this may sound negative, you may end up winning !
-Similar to other negative progression systems, you are required to bet on the low risk bets: red/black, odd/even, or 1 – 18/19 – 36.
+While this may sound negative, you may end up winning!
+Similar to other negative progression systems, you are required to bet on the low-risk bets: red/black, odd/even, or 1 – 18/19 – 36.

-You start with betting £ 1 on red, you lose the following four bets in a row, meaning that you have already bet the following: £ 1, £ 2, £ 4, £ 8 = £ 15 in total.
+You start with betting £ 1 on red, and you lose the following four bets in a row, meaning that you have already bet the following: £ 1, £ 2, £ 4, and £ 8 = £ 15 in total.
 If you were to win your fifth bet, with a betting amount of £ 16, you would win a total of £ 32.
 This means that you have covered your past losses with your last win (32 – (16 + 15)= 1).

 Does it work?

-The system is sound, in regards to that you always win more than you bet when your bet falls, but the betting amount increases exponentially, after only a few losses (it double every bet).
+The system is sound, in regards to that you always win more than you bet when your bet falls, but the betting amount increases exponentially, after only a few losses (it doubles every bet).

 Losses can be high

 Since the betting amount increases so drastically after a few losses, it is also important to find a table with very high limits, so that the casino does not force you to stop betting after your losses have continued for a while.
 In this case, you would lose all your invested bets.
 The problem with high limits tables is that the minimum bet is also minimized.
-Thus is can/must be played with a higher starting amount, as long as you keep and are allowed to doubling your bet time after time..
+This can/must be played with a higher starting amount, as long as you keep and are allowed to double your bet time after time..

-We tried it our ourselves
+We tried it ourselves

 We personally tried this for two weeks with the £ 1 variation (bet £ 255) and won a total of £ 1,100 on roulette.
 But..unfortunately, we ended up losing this afterwards.
 As the wrong bet fell some many times that we weren’t allowed to double up our bet because of the maximum table limit and our own budget limit.